slowcities/ADrum/README.md

 There are around fifty assignable controls and most hardware has sixteen knobs, so mapping everything is not the goal.
 Pick the handful a performance actually needs — usually Decay, Cutoff, and Level across the four voices — and leave the rest to the screen.

 There is no sequencer, and this is a decision rather than an omission.
 Every hit happens at the moment a student makes it, so the timing belongs to the player.
 It also means the instrument behaves identically alone and in a group — nothing has to be synchronized, because nothing is running on its own.

+Sequencing lives in [16Max](https://slowcities.github.io/16max/) instead, where it is the whole subject rather than a feature bolted onto something else.
+In a group, the usual arrangement is that one device runs 16Max into the PA and everyone else plays ADrum and 4LS by hand over it.

 ---